geco-bern/agds_proseminar/README.md

 # AGDS Proseminar Website

-This website contains all the course materials and logistics for the AGDS Proseminar.
+This repository contains the markdown files used to generate the website for the AGDS Proseminar: https://geco-bern.github.io/agds_proseminar/